-- 1 Log on to Veritas Access using the master or the system-admin account. - 2 In CLISH, enter the Cluster command to enter the Cluster> mode. - 3 To add the new nodes to the cluster, enter the following:
+- 1 Sign in to Veritas Access using the master or the system-admin account. - 2 In the Veritas Access command-line interface, enter the cluster command to enter the Cluster> mode. - 3 To add the new nodes to the cluster, enter the following: